subprocess: Wrapping ping, traceroute, and nslookup in Python

 subprocess.run(["ping", "-c", "1", host]) # ping just fails, nothing deleted

 With the list form there is no shell to interpret ;, |, or $(), so a malicious or malformed value can only ever be a (bad) argument to ping.
 Default to the list form.
-Only use shell=True when you genuinely need shell features and fully control the input.
+Reserve shell=True for cases that genuinely need shell features and where the input is fully controlled.

 check=True and Catching Failures